Strengthen Cartilage and Ligaments the Natural Way

 - Then, store in the refrigerator for 1 hour.

 - Before drinking, add the lemon juice and honey.

 - Mix well and drink cold – you can add ice cubes if you wish.

-Foods that contain high levels of Vitamin C should be a mainstay of your diet, not least because they stimulate the production of collagen (a very important element in maintaining healthy ligaments and cartilage).
-Eat or drink lemon, orange, kiwi and strawberries regularly to take advantage of all the various benefits of Vitamin C.
+Foods with high levels of Vitamin C should be a major part of your diet, for one thing, because it stimulates the production of collagen (an important element for maintaining healthy ligaments and cartilage).
+Eat or drink lemon, orange, kiwi, and strawberries regularly to take get all the various benefits of Vitamin C.

 6. Turmeric and cinnamon

 Both of these delicious spices, with their characteristic flavors and aromas, have anti-inflammatory properties that will be a big help if you’re dealing with any swelling in the joints, tendons, ligaments or cartilage.